cmasuku/FT_RD_PYOMO/README.md

 **Code Map:**
 * **archive:** Model archives, completed with all necessary files to guarantee compatibility.
 Might not always reflect the latest changes.
 * **global_sets:** A place for global sets (e.g `COMP_TOTAL`).
 Each sub-module in this project will be referencing the same sets of components and universal parameters.
-* **saved_solutions:** A place for .json or .pickle files, usually saved after certain pyomo solve, will be used either as a quick access archive or simply a temporary file.
+* **saved_solutions:** A place for .json or .pickle files, usually saved after certain Pyomo solve, will be used either as a quick access archive or simply a temporary file.
 * **utility:** A place for helper functions we wrote to assist data gathering, model construction, debugging, analysis and data visulization.
 * **data:** This module contains all the `physical` parameters for the model.
-For each of the pyomo blocks, we recommend writing only `one python script`.
-This way each pyomo block only needs to import once from the data module.
+For each of the Pyomo blocks, we recommend writing only `one python script`.
+This way each Pyomo block only needs to import once from the data module.
 For large sets of data, use of excel files is recommended by using `xlrd` inside corresponding data python script.

 * **physics:** This module is often referred to as `1st level physics block` in this project.
 Here resides all the fundamental physics equations (or `block construction rules`) that will be used in higher level model structures.
 Each module will be using certain `parent_block variables` and `local variables` depending on its nature.
 Currently we have the following physics modules:
   1. **Environment Variables:** Each physics block is responsible for defining its own sets, parameters and variables, however, there are certain `environment variables` that represent shared environment values. **Note:** These `environment variables` will be defined during construction of `2nd level stage block`.